AngheloAmir/Food-Ordering-Micro-Service/readme.md

 As of this writting, the version of the node used is v25.2.1 You also need to change the .env.local to use the remote supabase project

+To open the vite ports, run ``` npm run open ```
+This will open all of the vite ports in the browser

 ## Run with docker
 ``` npm run dev:docker ```